Sean McDermott (basketball): Memphis Grizzlies (2020–2021)

 After going undrafted in the 2020 NBA draft, McDermott agreed to terms on a two-way contract with the Memphis Grizzlies and signed with the team on November 24, 2020.

 On August 25, 2021, McDermott was waived by the Grizzlies, but was re-signed on September 23.
 He was waived again on October 14.

 Memphis Hustle (2021–2023)

 On October 23, 2021, McDermott signed with the Memphis Hustle as an affiliate player.

 Openjobmetis Varese (2023–2024)

 On July 20, 2023, McDermott signed with Openjobmetis Varese of the Lega Basket Serie A.

 Karşıyaka Basket (2024–2025)

 On September 1, 2024, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

 Pallacanestro Trieste (2025)

 On January 31, 2025, McDermott signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

-Valley Suns (2025–present)
+Valley Suns (2025–2026)

 On November 7, 2025, McDermott was named to the Valley Suns opening night roster.

+Return to Pallacanestro Trieste (2026–present)

+On July 19, 2026, McDermott returned to Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 Personal life

-McDermott's younger brother, Chayce, is a professional baseball player for the Baltimore Orioles.
+McDermott's younger brother, Chayce, is a professional baseball player in the New York Mets organization.